gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 Now you are ready to let the algorithm take control.

 1.  **Set Heat Pump to Fixed Flow Mode**: On your main Mitsubishi thermostat or control panel, ensure that the active zone(s) are set to **Fixed Flow Temperature** mode for heating (and cooling, if applicable).
 This is critical, as it allows the ESPHome controller to have full control.
+Set a start fixed flow temperature (only needed for the first usage).
 2.  **Enable Auto-Adaptive Control**: In Home Assistant, turn **ON** the `Auto-Adaptive: Control` switch.

 ---